What is Traumatic Brain Injury?

-Traumatic brain injury, also refereed to as TBI, is a complex brain injury that occurs from a sudden trauma that causes damage to the brain.
+Traumatic brain injury, also referred to as TBI, is a complex injury that occurs from a sudden trauma that causes damage to the brain.
 TBI can result when your head suddenly hits an object or if an object pierces the skull.
 These injuries typically occur from falls, traffic accidents, interpersonal violence, or participation in sports.

 - Loss of consciousness for a few seconds